-When we in the West imagine the future of renewable energy, we are typically thinking of large utility-scale projects like offshore wind farms, vast solar arrays, or the “super-grid” infrastructure required to carry this energy to our cities.
-With energy use, per capita in OECD (Organization for Economic Cooperation and Development) countries reaching a peak of over 8,000kWh a year (World Bank, 2013 figure), these projects are certainly vital to ensuring the sustainability of energy-intensive Western lifestyles.
-However, the majority of people in the world are not living in high-income countries, and as such utility-scale renewable energy generation is unlikely to be the panacea that will provide “universal” energy access by 2030.
+When we in the West imagine the future of renewable energy we are typically thinking of large, utility scale projects like offshore wind farms, vast solar arrays, or the ‘supergrid’ infrastructure required to carry this energy to our cities.
+With energy use per capita in OECD countries reaching a peak of over 8,000kWh a year (World Bank, 2013 figure) these projects are certainly vital to ensuring the sustainability of energy-intensive Western lifestyles.
+However, the majority of people in the world are not living in high-income countries, and as such utility scale renewable energy generation is unlikely to be the panacea that will provide universal energy access by 2030.

 IN THIS PHOTO: A KIVA Loan Group conducting a ACE1 stove demonstration – PHOTO CREDIT: AFRICAN CLEAN ENERGY (ACE)

-For example, what about the 13 percent of the world’s population who live in Least Developed Countries (LDCs), where the average per capita energy usage is just 191kWh a year?
-Multi-megawatt, multi-million-dollar, grid-extension projects are unlikely to be fully utilized, and the costs of building and maintaining plant and transmission lines place extra pressure on the already strained finances of LDCs.
-What about Sub-Saharan Africa?
-Where rapid economic growth over the past decade has led to consumer demand (eg: for mobile phones) outpacing electricity generation capacity.
-Ghana, Nigeria and Ethiopia, is where annual GDP growth has averaged seven to eight percent per year, over the past five years.
-The Economist, the decades-long timeline for bringing a power plant online, will likely be too little too late.
-The challenge posed by the United Nations SDG7 (Affordable and Clean Energy), is to “ensure universal access to affordable, reliable and modern energy services, by 2030.”
-Thus, does not just require the mobilization of resources to extend the grid across the globe; rather, it requires solutions tailored to a multitude of specific national, regional and local contexts.
-In order to determine the future of (renewable) energy in the developing world, it is vital to understand how energy is currently used.
+For example, what about the 13 percent of the world’s population who live in Least Developed Countries, where the average per capita energy usage is just 191kWh a year?
+Multi-megawatt, multi-million dollar grid-extension projects are unlikely to be fully utilised, and the costs of building and maintaining plant and transmission lines place extra pressure on the already strained finances of LDCs.
+What about Sub-Saharan Africa, where rapid economic growth over the past decade has led to consumer demand (e.g for mobile phones) outpacing electricity generation capacity?
+For Ghana, Nigeria, or Ethiopia, where annual GDP growth has averaged 7-8% per year over the past 5 years (the Economist), the decades-long timeline for bringing a power plant online will likely be too little too late.
+The challenge posed by SDG 7, to “ensure universal access to affordable, reliable and modern energy services [by 2030]”, thus does not just require the mobilisation of resources to extend the grid across the globe; rather, it requires solutions tailored to a multitude specific national, regional and local contexts.
+In order to determine the future of (renewable) energy in the developing world it is vital to understand how energy is currently used.

 THE DEMOCRATISATION OF ENERGY GENERATION